dianne-florendo/portfolio/README.md

   - **Other Tools**:
     - Google Suite: Productivity and collaboration tools including Google Docs, Sheets, Slides and Drive
     - Microsoft Office Suite: Suite of applications for productivity including Word, Excel, PowerPoint and Outlook
-    - Visual Studio Code (VSCode=: Lightweight code editor with support for various programming languages and extensions
+    - Visual Studio Code (VSCode): Lightweight code editor with support for various programming languages and extensions

 ### Soft Skills
 - **Adaptability**: Flexible and adaptable to changing environments.